 Can a therapist tell me what happens in a session?

-The therapist is able to meet with parents and school staff at the start, to learn about the child, then during the middle and at the end of the sessions to listen to and to give feedback to parents about a child’s progress, but not their ‘process’.
-This means that we are able to tell you in general terms the themes that might be occurring and how the child will be developing in therapy, but they will not specifically be able to tell you what has gone on in the sessions.
+Sarah is able to meet with parents and school staff at the start, to learn about the child, then during the middle and at the end of the sessions to listen to and to give feedback to parents about a child’s progress, but not their ‘process’.
+This means that she will be able to tell you in general terms the themes that might be occurring and how the child will be developing in therapy, but she will not specifically be able to tell you what has gone on in the sessions.
 Understandably this can potentially feel frustrating for school staff and parents, but it is an essential part of the therapeutic process.
 In order to work out and process their problems freely, children need to be able to trust the therapist and believe than they will provide a safe and secure space to do this.

-Confidentiality ensures this trust remains constant and so the therapist will only break confidentiality if they believe the child is at risk of being harmed, (and will make the child aware of the need to inform another adult) or if the child discloses that they are being hurt.
+Confidentiality ensures this trust remains constant and so a Play Therapist will only break confidentiality if they believe the child is at risk of being harmed, (and will make the child aware of the need to inform another adult) or if the child discloses that they are being hurt.
 If a child discloses, or there is a child protection procedure, the session will be stopped immediately and a member of safeguarding sought.

 If this happens with a private client then parent will be informed and outside agencies will be contacted.